leksi37/GitHubCheck/README.md

 # Description

 This project was crated to show basic knowledge in the following areas: Angular, rxJs, GitHub API.
 It includes a user input where you can enter a github username.
 By pressing enter or clicking search an Get request is going to be sent through Angular's HttpClient and a list of the user's repositories will be displayed in a table.
 Each row will contain repository's name and two buttons: one will redirect you to the github repository page and the other one will perform another request for the detailed repository's information, which would then be displayed next to the repository table.
+Then you have the option to bookmark (by pressing the heart button) the details of the repository and display with just one click later.
+(Notice that the project isn't connected with a database.
+Therefore the bookmarks will be gone as soon as you refresh the page!)
 Simple error handling is added to notify the user when a username doesn't exist or when the user doesn't have any public repositories.